Northeast blackout of 2003: Long-term effects

 The blackout prompted the federal government of the United States to include reliability provisions in the Energy Policy Act of 2005.
 The standards of the North American Electric Reliability Corporation became mandatory for U.S. electricity providers.

 In the United States, the Bush administration had emphasized the need for changes to the U.S. national energy policy, critical infrastructure protection, and homeland security.
-During the blackout, most systems that would detect unauthorized border crossings, port landings, or detect unauthorized access to many vulnerable sites failed.
+During the blackout, most systems that would detect unauthorized border crossings, port landings, or detect unauthorized access to a number of vulnerable sites failed.
 There was considerable fear that future blackouts would be exploited for terrorism.
 In addition, the failure highlighted the ease with which the power grid could be taken down.

 The Ontario government fell in a provincial election held in October 2003; power had long been a major issue.
 The government may have been hurt by the success of Quebec and Manitoba, which were not affected whereas Ontario was shut down.
 The extra publicity given to Ontario's need to import electricity from the United States, mostly due to a decision of the government not to expand the province's power generating capabilities, may also have adversely affected the Conservative government.
 Premier Ernie Eves's handling of the crisis was also criticized; he was not heard from until long after Mayor Bloomberg and Governor Pataki had spoken out.
 Due to the regular announcements he gave in the days following the blackout, Eves enjoyed a moderate increase in the polls that his party took as a sign of an opportunity to call an election they could win, but they lost instead.